 We might even leave a glass of sherry and a mince pie in front of the fire for Santa and a carrot for Rudolph.
 In the morning there will be talcum powder footprints to show that he paid us a visit in the dead of night.

-With the church-going over, Christmas morning is a leisurely affair until I suddenly remember at 8 am that the turkey should be in the oven and have to break out of my Christmas lie in.
 The children will delve into stockings that the Christmas elves have silently placed outside their doors and some time after 1 o’clock (depending how early I put it in) we’ll sit down to the turkey dinner with all the trimmings.

-This is no time for simplicity or the pleasure of one delicious thing at a time as the continentals prefer.
-For a British Christmas lunch, the plates are groaning under legs of turkey, stuffing, roast potatoes and mini sausages on the side with the brussel sprouts and a few other veg and then lashings of gravy, bread sauce and cranberry sauce too.
+For a British Christmas lunch, the plates are groaning under legs of turkey, stuffing, roast potatoes and mini sausages on the side.
+Not to mention the Brussel sprouts and a few other veg and then lashings of gravy, bread sauce and cranberry sauce too.

 Then there’s time to doze with a sloe gin and a mince pie before the Queen’s speech – hopefully it’ll have been a good year for the royal family.
 We might venture out for some fresh air on The Downs near our house but that can probably wait until Boxing Day.

-‘Are you all ready for Christmas?’ seems to be the question everyone asks.
-No, not really, but then I let the Tesco delivery man take the strain and delegate potato peeling and veg preparation ruthlessly to all the family.
+No, not really, but then I let the supermarket delivery man take the strain and delegate potato peeling and veg preparation ruthlessly to all the family.
 I try not to aim for perfection, just a peaceful time when I can enjoy the family and do very little.

 How will you be spending Christmas this year?

-Christmas decorations from around the world
+Discover Christmas decorations from around the world

 Visiting the Munich Christmas Markets – podcast